teald/.dotfiles/README.md

 - [ ] Make this more portable --- no stow.
 - [ ] Add brew install option for the script.
+- [ ] Write QuickStart

+# Quickstart

+1. Clone this repository.
+2. Run `install.sh` using a bash shell or equivalent.
+	+ *Warning*: Not guaranteed to be POSIX-compliant.
+3. Open a new terminal window.

 # Glossary